explodinglabs/jsonrpcclient/README.md

 ``response=True`` tells the server you're expecting a response.

-You can also pass other keyword arguments, which will be translated into JSON-RPC.
+You can also pass other keyword arguments which will be translated into JSON-RPC.

     >> result = proxy.find(42, name='Foo', response=True)